alemart/surgescript/docs/reference/object.md

 `__invoke(functionName, paramsArray)`

 Invokes function `functionName`, passing the parameters specified in `paramsArray`.
-Please note that the number of elements of `paramsArray` must be the same as the number of parameters required by the function to be invoked.
+The number of elements of `paramsArray` must be the same as the number of parameters required by the function to be invoked.

 *Available since:* SurgeScript 0.5.2